 6. Wait for the Money to Be Released

-After confirming your acceptance of the loan terms, it will take a little more time for your money to be released.
+After confirming your acceptance of the loan terms, your money will take a little more time to release.
 Depending on the loan app and your chosen cash-out option, it can take a few minutes or days.

-It’s usually faster to receive money through an e-wallet, such as GCash or Coins.ph, than your bank account or a money remittance center.
-Once you receive the money, double-check that it’s the correct amount.
+It’s usually faster to receive money through an e-wallet like GCash or Coins.ph than your bank account or a money remittance center.
+Once you accept the cash, double-check that it’s the correct amount.